 Various botanists have visited Raasay in recent years, notably Richard Bateman (orchids) and Alan Newton (brambles).

 On Monro's 1549 trip he noted that Rona was "full of wood and heddir".

 Martin Martin (1703) noted Rona to be "covered with long heath (Calluna vulgaris), erica-baccifera (Empetrum nigrum), mertillus (Vaccinium myrtillus), and some mixture of grass".

 Harrison was beaten to Rona by Edith Smith who was part of the Dundee-based expedition and in 1934 published records made during 1933.
 The Harrison expeditions then visited Rona but many first records for Rona belong to Smith.
 However, some of her records are clearly incorrect.

 In 1934 Delaney and Copland published a paper on the effects of depopulation on Rona.
 This contains some interesting plant records, not all of them entirely reliable.

-Mrs C. W. Murray visited Rona a couple of times before joining the author who has continued to make visits almost every year from 1994 to 2009, some years achieving more than one per year.
+Mrs C. W. Murray visited Rona a couple of times before joining the author who continued to make visits almost every year from 1994 to 2009, in some years achieving more than one visit.